heartandhandstraining/heartandhandstraining.github.io/Mom-is-Free.md

 Mom was a true rock, always there for us kids, of utmost importance to her outside Dad and God.
 And, I always tried to be like her, of course.
 I feel like I missed the boat with my not playing games with my kids anywhere near as much.
 Mom was always in for a game of Monopoly, Clue, Yahtzee, Sorry, Uno, or some other card game and the list goes on.
 Somehow life gets too busy, especially nowadays, but I sure remember playing a lot of games with Mom.
 We even played Badmitton with some rackets I made with pantyhose and hangers, and we later got real rackets.
 She was pretty darn good at hitting a birdie around.

 Mom was the best listener, a trait of a good psycologist.
 I know I was able to deal with so much more nonsense of junior high and high school because I had a Mom at home to hear my stories of nonsensical behavior and mistreatment of junior high and high school kids.
 Most of the time I could figure out answers to my own issues just by unloading my stories on Mom with just a few comments here and ther on her part.Whenever she had something to say about my situations, it was very apparent she had similar experiences in her school days.
 I remember getting a note passed to me that said, "Go ____ blank yourself!"
 It was kind of funny because I really did not knew what it meant, but I figured it was meant to be hurtful.
 I showed it to Mom and asked her what it meant.
 She said she was not sure but that I should give it to the teacher who was conducting the class the note was passed in.
 Well, that got the whole class in trouble, a major growly chewing-out by a generally gentle-giant-of-a-teacher-turned-angry-hulk who showed this new side of being able to instill great fear in his subjects!
 There was no more note passing in that class ever that I can remember!

+Ha!
+Mom was the world's greatest advocate for proper handwashing and cleansing of anything.
+We learned at home that handwashing, social distancing, covering our coughs and sneezes, etc are the first line of defense against passing germs around.
+Again, this was great grandma Wood who instilled this in her.
+It rather boggles my mind what I see going on with this COVID epidemic because the things that prevent the spread of this disease are no different than any other, but now people are finally having to go back to ways that should have never been lost.

 Breaktime.
 More to come....